KarenStonecypher/Bitcoin-Daily-Rate-Time-Series/README.md

 # Bitcoin-Daily-Rate-Time-Series
-A time-series data analysis of daily Bitcoin rates from January 1, 2022, to February 29, 2024.
+A time-series data analysis of daily Bitcoin market prices from January 1, 2022, to February 29, 2024.

 ## Key Questions

-- Where are billionaires most concentrated in the world?
+- How have Bitcoin market prices behaved in this time frame?
-- What factor most correlates to the number of billionaires in a country?
+- What do the trend, seasonality, and noise look like when the time-series is decomposed?
-- How are billionaires distributed according to different demographics?
+- Is the data stationary or can it be stationarized?

 ## Data